ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Board: Arduino Nano ESP32<br>
 Partition Scheme: With FAT<br>
 <strong> Pin Numbering: By GPIO number (legacy)  !! change this </strong><br>
-The LEDs will not turn on when you use the "Arduino default pin settings" due to a bug in the Adafruit Neopixel library
+The LEDs will probably not turn on when you use the "Arduino default pin settings" due to a bug in the Adafruit Neopixel library.<br>
+But this bug can be resolved in due time.
 ![SerialOutputs](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/6b1e48c3-783a-4b4e-bc32-eaa1fe344297)

 # Before starting